 How to Clean Your Jewelry With Household Products

-If you love a good bauble as much as we do, then you know the importance of making sure you keep them as clean and sparkling as possible.
-You would think we would want to take extra-good care of the diamonds, platinum, gold, and whatever other investment pieces we drape ourselves with—but more often than not, cleaning jewelry often finds itself way down toward the bottom of our fashion “to-do” lists.
+From layering up on gold pendants to accessorizing pretty much any outfit with the coolest statement earrings, we always consult our jewelry box staples to finish off all our outfits.
+If you love a good piece of jewelry as much as we do, then you know the importance of keeping each piece as clean and sparkling as possible.
+You would think we would want to take extra-good care of the diamonds, platinum, gold, and whatever other investment pieces we accessorize with—but more often than not, cleaning jewelry often finds itself way down toward the bottom of our fashion to-do lists.

 Keep scrolling for five genius ways you can clean your jewelry with household products!